Skip to content

 Update 2013/05/13: Here’s Peter Hadfield’s excellent video The evidence for climate change WITHOUT computer models or the IPCC.
 It’s an easy-to-follow summary of the long-standing evidence which shows that atmospheric carbon dioxide has always influenced global temperature.

-Tropical Cyclone Inigo approaching northwest Australia photo by Jeff Schmaltz, MODIS Rapid Response Team, NASA/GSFC (http://visibleearth.nasa.gov/view_rec.php?id=5161) [Public domain], via Wikimedia Commons
+The Tropical Cyclone Inigo approaching northwest Australia photo is by Jeff Schmaltz, MODIS Rapid Response Team, NASA/GSFC (http://visibleearth.nasa.gov/view_rec.php?id=5161) [Public domain], via Wikimedia Commons

 This is one of ScienceOrNot’s Let’s check the science series.